-Our asymptotic theory with both RFT and SBT coefficients captures the qualitative features of the interaction even for smaller helix separations Figs. 3(a)-3(f), with the agreement becoming quantitative at larger separations Figs. 3(g)-3(1).
-This indicates that our asymptotic series expansion can be used to derive meaningful analytical expressions for the HIs between filaments separated by a distance greater than their contour length, as later demonstrated in Sec.
-IV.
+Our asymptotic theory with both RFT and SBT coefficients captures the qualitative features of the interaction even for smaller helix separations Fig. 3 (a)-(f), with the agreement becoming quantitative at larger separations Fig. 3 (g)-(l).
+This indicates that our asymptotic series expansion can be used to derive meaningful analytical expressions for the HIs between filaments separated by a distance greater than their contour length, as later demonstrated in Section IV.

-We also provide a direct comparison between the asymptotic theory with SBT coefficients at $O(d^{-1})$ and $O(d^{-2})$ , in Fig. 4.
+We also provide a direct comparison between the asymptotic theory with SBT coefficients at $\mathcal{O}(d^{-1})$ and $\mathcal{O}(d^{-2})$, in Fig. 4.
 These plots provide clearer visual evidence that higher-order corrections improve the fidelity of the asymptotic solution, as opposed to Fig. 2 where the evidence spanned a wider range of kinematic conditions, but was presented in a more condensed format.